sveltejs/sites/sites/svelte.dev/content/blog/2023-02-21-streaming-snapshots-sveltekit.md

 </script>
 ```

-For client-side navigation, we use a slightly different mechanism — data from the server is serialized as [newline delimited JSON](https://dataprotocols.org/ndjson/), and SvelteKit reconstructs the values — using a similar deferred mechanism — with `devalue.parse`:
+For client-side navigation, we use a slightly different mechanism.
+Data from the server is serialized as [newline delimited JSON](https://dataprotocols.org/ndjson/), and SvelteKit reconstructs the values — using a similar deferred mechanism — with `devalue.parse`:

 ```json
 // this is generated immediately — note the ["Promise",1]...